 - a water monitoring program

 - a spring impact management strategy

-- an assignment of responsibilities to individual petroleum tenure holders to undertake water management activities in the area.
+- an assignment of responsibilities to individual resource tenure holders to undertake water management activities in the area.

-The OGIA will consult with petroleum tenure holders, bore owners and the public on the development of an UWIR for the CMA.
+The OGIA will consult with resource tenure holders, bore owners and the public on the development of an UWIR for the CMA.